To jump or not to jump: Adhesion and viscous dissipation dictate the detachment of coalescing wall-attached bubbles: Results and Discussion

 as a control parameter.
 Here, the equilibrium contact angle $\theta_{\text{eq}}$ characterizes the surface wettability, which directly determines the adhesion force between the bubble and the solid surface.
-Additionally, the system features three more dimensionless control parameters, namely the Ohnesorge number $Oh \equiv \mu/\sqrt{\rho \sigma R_l}$ (dimensionless electrolyte viscosity), the radius ratio $x \equiv R_l/R_s$, and the Bond number $Bo \equiv \rho g R_l^2/\sigma$ (dimensionless gravity).
-We stress that we only account for purely hydrodynamic forces (i.e., the mass and momentum conservation) in our numerical simulations and keep the gas-liquid viscosity ratio fixed at $8.8\times10^{-3}$ and density ratios fixed at $7.82\times10^{-5}$ to mimic a hydrogen gas-water interface.
-Furthermore, we employ the simplest contact line model where we prescribe the contact angle $\theta$ in the first computational cell adjacent to the electrode.
-A numerical slip regularizes the well-known contact line singularity \cite{afkhami2018transition, snoeijer2013moving}.
-We refer the readers to Suppl.
-Mat. \cite{supplMaterial} for more details of the experimental and numerical setups.
+Additionally, the system features three more dimensionless control parameters, namely the Ohnesorge number $Oh $ (dimensionless electrolyte viscosity), the radius ratio $x \equiv R_l/R_s$, and the Bond number $Bo$ (dimensionless gravity).